Flash-X/Milhoja/tools/milhoja_pypkg/docs/source/developers_guide.rst

 Code Generation
 ---------------

 This document is a living document detailing the code generation systems that come bundled with the Milhoja pypackage.

 There are two major types of codes that the Milhoja pypackage can generate for the user when provided with a :ref:`users_manual:Task Function Specification`.
 These are :ref:`developers_guide:Task Functions` and :ref:`developers_guide:Data Items`.
-These two types of codes are considered a pair, so one JSON input should be used to generate both at the same time.
-One is not guaranteed to work without the other.
+These two classes are considered a pair, so one JSON input should be used to generate both at the same time, and one is not guaranteed to work without the other.
 Ultimately, the application using this package decides what code needs to be generated.

 Task Functions